carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 Git will take two (or more - you can merge more branches at the same time) commit pointers and attempt to find a common base commit between them.
 Git has several different methods of finding the base commit - these methods are called "merge strategies".
 Once Git finds the common base commit it will create a new "merge commit" that combines the changes of the specified merge commits.
 Technically, a merge commit is a regular commit which just happens to have two parent commits.

 Each merge strategy is suited for a different scenario.
 The choice of strategy depends on the complexity of changes and the desired outcome.
-Let's have a look at the most commonly used merge strategies.

 ### Fast Forward Merge